 This prototype forms the basis of the next development phase, nothing is wasted.
 We trained the development team on how to build out functionality using this spaces, features, and context-based architecture to adhere to Drupal best practices.
-The project is still in development but we'll write a blog post soon on using Spaces to create a multisite-like architecture, it's an new and powerful approach that has been largely overlooked.
+We’ve written a blog post soon on using Spaces to create a multisite-like architecture, it’s an new and powerful approach that has been largely overlooked.

 What the client says

 John’s skill lies in being able to very quickly understand requirements and come up with a creative solution to the problem that draws on the very latest knowledge and techniques.